icebob/moleculer-java-site/docs/balancing.md

 | `sampleCount` | `int` | `3` | The number of samples.
 The minimum value is "1" (you can't turn off sampling). |
 | `lowCpuUsage` | `int` | `10` | The low CPU usage percent (%).
 The node which has lower CPU usage than this value is selected immediately. |

-### Latency-based strategy
+### Latency-based Strategy

-This strategy selects a node which has the lowest latency, measured by periodic ping commands.
+This Strategy selects a node which has the lowest latency, measured by periodic ping commands.
 Strategy will ping each node one by one.
 Due to slow sampling, it may take a few minutes for the Services to select optimal Nodes.